 Producing a blog takes time and effort to plan, and writing one is not to be looked at as easy.
 While anyone can write an article and post it on the internet, it takes a lot of time, quality control, and strategic thinking to create something meaningful and impactful.
 Depending on the blog’s topic and length, it can take anywhere from one week to one month to fully complete a blog post.
 For example, a blog that is 500 words can take about a week to create, whereas a blog on the longer side (around 1000 words or more) can take closer to a month or two to write, edit, and post.

 The reason it takes so long?
 There are many different phases in the writing process.
-At Zero Gravity Marketing (ZGM), our process starts with a brainstorm of the topic.
+At Zero Gravity Marketing (ZGM), our content writing process starts with a brainstorm of the topic.
 We also like to loop in our Search Engine Optimization (SEO) department to ensure the topic is one that is good for natural search purposes and to incorporate keywords – all part of the research phase.
 Then, we move onto the outline and content creation portion of the blog.
 Even after a blog has been “finished,” it then goes on to be edited by multiple people within the organization until it reaches its final version and goes off to the client.

 Social media is one of the newer ways to interact with customers on the internet.
 However, influencers and digital marketers alike have already turned social media into a successful marketing tool.
 The time that a social media post takes varies and is based on many factors.
 One of the things that can add to the time is the type of post that you want to create.
 A simple graphic can be made in 30 minutes and the copy can be crafted in about 15 minutes.
 Then, that post needs to be scheduled.
 It’s critical to use proper grammar, make sure you’ve tagged the right people and businesses, and to use a solid hashtag strategy (this can all add to the time).
 If you are getting creative and using a multiple image post, carousel, or video, the post can take even longer to create.
 The best way to approach creating content for social media is to plan in advance.
 While it is important to remain fluid in order to incorporate newsworthy material, it’s also important to create a framework that everyone agrees on based on seasonality, promotions, events, and holidays.
 This will help you stay organized and have content prepared ahead of time.
 While the act of posting itself does not take very long, the thought, energy, and strategy behind the posts are made up of multiple people, teams, and a significant amount of hours.